rschabac/g2w/tutorial.md

 after the type.
 For example, `i32[7]` is the type of an array of 7 `i32` values.

 Structs are similar to C structs, but can only be referred to using the `struct` keyword, followed by their name (there is no `typedef`).
+Accessing a field of a struct uses a `.`, even when accessing the field through a pointer (there is no `->` like there is in C).

 When using generics, a "type variable" can be used to represent a type that the struct/function is parameterized over (more on generics later).
 These type variables must start with a `'` character, followed by a name.

 Currently, there are no function pointers.
-Hopefully, this will change in the near future.
+Hopefully, this will change in the near future, as it will allow a lot more functionality.

 Casting uses a different syntax than C. Instead of `(i32) x`, the syntax is `cast(i32, x)` Compared to most languages, there are much less implicit conversions between types (almost none).